kamanzi2025/submission_reminder_app_kamanzi2025/README.md

 # submission_reminder_app_kamanzi2025

-This repo contains a script (`create_environment.sh`) to set up a submission reminder app(which shows the submission status of student school work)  and a README file
+This repo contains a script (`create_environment.sh`) that automates the set up of a  submission reminder app(which shows the submission status of student school work)

 ## How to Run